linkerd/website/linkerd.io/content/2/tasks/using-ingress.md

 For the example VirtualService above, which listens to any domain and path, accessing the proxy URL (`http://192.168.99.132:30969`) in your browser should open the Books application.

-Gloo has native integration with Linkerd planned in its roadmap so that the required Linkerd headers for this scenario can be automatically added in the VirtualService.
-This will allow for a transparent integration between Gloo and Linkerd without requiring per VirtualService configuration.